gxless/FormBuilder/README.md

 ### Current Progress
-This website is not finished yet!
-By now, I have done the client side and most of the server side's work.
+This website is almost done!
+By now, I have done the client, server side and MongoDB server work.
 Below is what's in progress:
 * Implement Passport to keep users logging in
-* Connect Node.js server to MongoDB
 * Bug fixes